pelzerim/ClusterHomepage-DataVisualization-Master-Thesis-Pelzer/README.md

 ![Bild](https://raw.githubusercontent.com/pelzerim/ClusterHomepage-DataVisualization-Master-Thesis-Pelzer/master/DataVisZoomInstanz.png)

 ## Development server
+This application requires the [Angular CLI](https://github.com/angular/angular-cli) to be installed.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## API Server
 This app needs a running API Server.
-Please contact me for access.
+Please contact me if visualization shows nothing on start.